Sneaking/LordGPT/README.md

 Autonomous AI Assistant fully capable of performing tasks on its own.
 JOIN US ON DISCORD: https://discord.gg/mhGtn6fb

+UPDATE2: I'm releasing a Windows EXE and MAC PKG for all you noobies here later today ;) Simply download the EXE and run it to get access to the Lord.

 UPDATE: GPT3.5 Is just pretending to do everything.
 Working on a new prompt just for GPT3.5 GPT3.5 wasnt tested near as much as GPT4, so keep an open mind.

 WELCOME LordGPT is an automated AI Assistant that can accomplish a wide range of tasks.